-|Prior period adjustment ||- ||- ||- ||- |
+|Deferred ||- ||- ||- ||- |

 Production & Sales Review:

 Over the last few years your company has been successful in its goal of diversifyingrevenues to tap new opportunities and reduce any risks of an overly concentratedportfolio.
 Company is manufacturing both acrylic fiber and yarn.
-During 2016-17 salerevenue from yarn segment is more than 10% of the total revenue of the company and yarnsegment assets are also more than 10% of the total assets of the company.
-The saidtreatment is enunciated in the accounting standard on segment reporting (AS- 17) and isexplained under Para no. 7 of the Note No.26 on Notes onAccounts forming part of Annual Report.
+During 2020-21 salerevenue from yarn segment is more than 10% of the total revenue of the Company.
+Thetreatment for the same is enunciated in the Indian Accounting Standard on segmentreporting (Ind AS-108) and is explained under Para no. 6 of the Note No.26 on Notes onAccounts forming part of Annual Report.

 As Company does not have any distributable profits computed under provisions ofCompanies Act 2013 no dividend is being recommended.